 Lack of Awareness.
-There seems to be a lack of awareness or understanding on the part of law enforcers and the general public of the laws on the sale of children, child prostitution, and child pornography.
+While there has been a growing awareness of the issues of child and human trafficking and child pornography, there is still a general lack of awareness or understanding on the part of law enforcers and the general public of the laws on the sale of children, child prostitution, and child pornography.
 The Anti-Child Pornography Act of 2009 attempts to address this shortcoming by placing responsibility on civil society, i.e., mall owners and operators, ISPs, Internet content hosts.
 The law requires ISPs to install filtering software that will block access to web sites that contain child pornography.
 In addition, all operators and business establishments have to know and report any violation of the law in their premises.